w3c/wot/plugfest/2018-sept-online/README.md

 # Goals

-* security schemes
+* Security
+   - all devices should support secure access
+   - test more schemes, including for CoAP and MQTT
-* security definitions
+   - definitions
 * event subscription and cancellation
    - input and output data
 * action and event descriptions